Learn how to take a plain candle and turn it into a beautiful wax dipped primitive window candle.

 DIY Primitive | Farmhouse Craft

 No matter the season, I always want my home to feel welcoming and inviting.
-On the interior, I do that by creating a warm welcoming scent, having cozy throws, and often times I use lamps instead of overhead lighting.
+On the interior, I do that by creating a warm welcoming scent, having cozy throws, like my personal favorite knitted blanket, and often times I use lamps instead of overhead lighting.

 But, what about the outside of my home?
 How do I make it look warm, cozy and inviting?
 One excellent way to add warmth to the exterior of my home is to adorn my windows with beautiful wax dipped window candles.
 A sign of welcome and peace, a candle in the window is a beautiful way to add a welcoming and cozy feel to the outside of the home.